jlaso/translations-apibundle/README.md

 Overview
 ========

-This bundle permits API comunication with http://translations.com.es
+This bundle permits API comunication with https://translations.com.es

+In order to install this bundle you need to pay attention with requiremens: php > 5.3 and php-lzf extension must be installed (try sudo pecl install lxf)

 Installation
 ------------